 What does the toolkit cover?

-We have collated key legal and commercial information to create this high-quality pack of resources to help organisations identify and manage human rights risk, worth a total of £1320.00 (inc VAT) but costing only £660 in total including VAT.
+We have collated key legal and commercial information to create this high-quality pack of resources to help organisations identify and manage human rights risk, worth a total of £1320.00 (inc VAT) but costing only £950 incl.
+VAT.

 What does the Toolkit cost?

-The price includes 1 hour FREE consultancy and a free sign up to our e-learning.
+The price includes 2 one hour sessions FREE consultancy and a free sign up to our e-learning.

 Who this toolkit for?